yuvaldrori/documentation/_posts/continuous-integration/2015-01-20-parallelci.md

 ![Configuration of test pipelines]({{ site.baseurl }}/images/continuous-integration/parallelization-test-pipelines-configuration.png)

+### Disable ParallelCI
+You can either delete additional test pipelines, or comment out any commands by prepending a `#` symbol to each line.
+A test pipeline is only active if it contains at least one command.

 ## Deployment Pipeline
 If you have a deployment configured for a specific branch and each test pipeline reports a successful run, your deployment pipeline will be run.
 You do not need to change anything if you use one of our integrated deployments.